doryaro/Compiler/README.md

 # Scheme Compiler

-Compiler from Scheme to Assembly X86_64 mostly written in Ocaml\
+Compiler from Scheme to Assembly X86_64 - written in Ocaml and Assembly X86_64\
 The compiler support all Scheme syntax and more (e.g. interpolated strings)

 ## Testing the Reader